abhishekgoud343/SnakeGame/README.md

 ## Instructions to run the Project locally
 1. Open the project folder (```SnakeGame2D```) in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.
-2. Run the java file at the location ```/SnakeGame2D/src/main/java/org/accio/SnakeGame.java```
-3. This java file contains the _main_ function and therefore the project can be executed by running the specified program file.
+2. Run the java file at the location ```/SnakeGame2D/src/main/java/org/accio/SnakeGame.java```.
+This file contains the _main_ function and therefore the project can be executed by running the specified program file.
-4. The game will load in a new window.
+3. The game will load in a new window.